osdagoso/git-swift-todo-tutorial/README.md

 ### IMPORTANT

-This tutorial is the Spanish translation of @jadekler's original tutorial to help teach latinamerican students about the basics of Swift.
+This tutorial is the Spanish translation of @jadekler's original tutorial to help teach non-English speakers about the basics of Swift in a non-profit non-sponsored event.

 =======================